-It is the aim of this feature to enable both beginners and experienced users to make additional settings for the optimal use of Windows Vista after first bringing the PC into operation.
+It is the aim of this feature to enable both beginners and experienced users to make additional setting for the optimal use of Windows®7 after first bringing the PC into operation.

-The Welcome Center has been subdivided into many small groups of subjects, so that the user will have the possibility of adjusting the content optimally to his or her knowledge.
+Getting Started has been subdivided into many small groups of subjects, so that the user will have the possibility of adjusting the content optimally to his or her knowledge.
 There are some of the links in the following: